Please visit each region’s web page to register and see site specific information.

 Sponsors may sign up for the number of projects they would like to bring to the respective fair the first part of February.
 Districts will be invoiced after March 20 for the projects (individual buildings will NOT be invoiced).
-Payment should be received prior to April 15.
+Payment should be received prior to the fair.
 Space for the fairs is limited.

 Tech Fair Project Details – April 2018

 Closer to the fair a request for project details will be sent to sponsors to provide students’ names, project names, and categories.
 This email will be sent to the sponsors who have submitted payment.
 (Projects on the waitlist will be notified if additional spaces open up).